es-socrates/getty.sh/docs/en/blog/update.1.0.7.md

 ## ==λ v1.0.7:== Improvements and new features

-Over the past few weeks, the Getty experience has been intensively improved, and its security has been reinforced.
+Over the past few weeks, the getty experience has been intensively improved, and its security has been reinforced.
 Among the most visible adjustments are minor fixes to chat themes, the view counter, and ads, which now run more smoothly and without interruptions.
 Furthermore, the CSS styles for chat themes have been optimized, resulting in a cleaner and more consistent appearance, and enhancements have been added for administrators, making it easier to manage widgets and other settings.

 ::: important